Correlated decoherence in a common environment activated by relative motion: Introduction

-To address this gap, we use a Gaussian OQS framework based on the influence-functional and CTP formalisms.
-We show that relative motion opens a correlated common-bath decoherence channel between two spatially separated subsystems coupled to a structured environment only when the Doppler-shifted boundary spectra overlap, yielding a kinematic threshold at $v>2u_\phi$.
-In the reduced dynamics, coherent mediation and correlated noise are governed by different components of the same dressed environmental correlator, establishing a direct connection between motion-induced excitation production and correlated decoherence.
-This identifies a thresholded and experimentally relevant mechanism for activating correlated decoherence, with concrete routes in superconducting--phononic, cold-atom, and nanophotonic platforms.
+To address this gap, we apply an established Gaussian OQS framework based on the influence-functional and CTP formalisms.
+We show that relative motion Doppler-shifts the boundary spectra.
+Their overlap activates the leading resonant contribution to correlated common-bath decoherence.
+The onset depends on the boundary dispersions.
+For identical branches, its ideal zero-linewidth condition is $v>2u_\phi$.
+The full cross-noise kernel generally remains finite below this value, while finite linewidth rounds the onset into a crossover.
+In the reduced dynamics, coherent mediation and correlated noise are governed by different components of the same dressed environmental correlator.
+The leading resonant parts of excitation production and correlated decoherence probe the same on-shell environmental structure.
+The cross-noise contribution provides an experimentally accessible two-body differential signature.
+We also discuss a proposed proof-of-principle synthetic-motion superconducting--phononic emulator and qualitative connections to cold-atom, graphene, and plasmonic systems.

 The remainder of this paper is organized as follows.
 Section~\ref{model} introduces the model and derives the effective environmental kernel and dressed propagator.
 Section~\ref{imag} identifies the motion-activated excitation channel, while Sections~\ref{reduced_dynamics} and \ref{decoherence_connection} develop the reduced dynamics and its connection to decoherence.
 Section~\ref{comparison} compares different environmental phases, Section~\ref{decoherence_rate} analyzes the decoherence rate, and Section~\ref{experimental_relevance} discusses experimental relevance and possible implementations.
 Section~\ref{conclusion} concludes the paper.